ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: pre}

-   For this example, you see a response that is similar to the following output.
+   The command output is similar to the following example.

    ```text
    ID                                          Name     Type   Length   FingerPrint          Resource group